Special Economic Zones

-Special Economic Zones (SEZs) are geographically designated areas set aside for specific targeted economic activities.
-These industrial hubs are supported through special incentives and trade laws that differ from the rest of the country.
+Special Economic Zones (SEZs), are geographically designated areas of a country set aside for specifically targeted economic activities, supported through special arrangements (that may include laws) and systems that are often different from those that apply in the rest of the country.

 This zone is two hours north of Cape Town.
 It is an oil, gas and marine repair engineering and logistics services complex, servicing the upstream oil exploration industry and production service companies operating in the oil and gas fields off Sub-Saharan Africa.

 Coega, Eastern Cape

 Coega is in the Nelson Mandela Bay Metropolitan Municipality on the East-West trade route to service both world and African markets.
 It has attracted investment in the agro-processing, automotive, aquaculture, energy, metals logistics and business process services sectors.

 The zone has become a prime industrial park, renowned for its customised solutions for various industries, including automotive, agro-processing and aquaculture.
 It is an ideal location of exported manufacturing and processing, providing investors with connections to major markets, locally and across the globe.